 Sovereign Gold Bond Scheme 2023-24 Series I Taxation

 There are three aspects of taxation.
 Let us see one by one.

-3) Selling in the secondary market of Stock Exchange-There is one more taxation that may arise.
-Let us assume you buy today the Sovereign Gold Bond Scheme 2021 Series I and selling it in the stock exchange after a year or so.
+3) Selling in the secondary market of the Stock Exchange-There is one more taxation that may arise.
+Let us assume you buy today the Sovereign Gold Bond Scheme 2023-24 Series I and sell it on the stock exchange after a year or so.
 In such a situation, any profit or loss from such a transaction will be considered as a capital gain.